The joys of the reclusive life

 which are impossible in the bustle of society life.”

-ONCE IN A WHILE, you come across a literary gem of such beauty and refinement, it almost takes your breath away.
-Les Rêveries du Promeneur Solitaire, an unfinished manuscript composed sometime between 1776 and 1778, is one of the last works that Jean-Jacques Rousseau ever wrote.
+ONCE IN A WHILE, one comes across a literary gem of such beauty and refinement, it almost takes one’s breath away.
+Les rêveries du promeneur solitaire (Meditations of a Solitary Walker), an unfinished manuscript composed sometime between 1776 and 1778, is one of the last works of literature that Jean-Jacques Rousseau ever wrote.

-The original text is divided into Ten Walks, with my particular Penguin pocketbook containing the First, Third, Fifth and Eighth Walks, which focus on his time spent on the Island of Saint Pierre, in the middle of Lake Bienne, Switzerland.
+Originally divided into Ten Walks, my particular Penguin pocketbook contains the First, Third, Fifth and Eighth Walks, which focus on his time spent on the Island of Saint Pierre, in the middle of Lake Bienne, Switzerland.

-Reaching the forties milestone, Genevan thinker Rousseau (28th June 1712–2nd July 1778), one of the great European philosophes, is having the proverbial midlife crisis and is taking stock by assessing the life he has lived.
+Reaching the forties milestone, Genevan thinker Rousseau (28th June 1712–2nd July 1778), one of the great European philosophes, is having the proverbial midlife crisis and is taking stock by assessing the life he has lived so far:

 When the time came I carried out my plan without difficulty, and although my fortune at that time seemed to be on the point of changing permanently for the better, it was not only without regret but with real pleasure that I gave up these prospects.